 Refer to the OCCS chapter of the 56F8300 Peripheral User Manual for a full description of the OCCS.
-The material contained here identifies the specific features of the OCCS design.
-Figure 3-1 shows the specific OCCS block diagram to reference in the OCCS chapter of the 56F8300 Peripheral User Manual.
+The material contained here identifies the specific features of the OCCS design that apply to the 56F8356 part.
+Figure 3-1 shows the specific OCCS block diagram to reference from the OCCS chapter of the 56F8300 Peripheral User Manual.